slosive/sloscribe/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/tfadeyi/sloth-simple-comments?style=for-the-badge)](https://goreportcard.com/report/github.com/tfadeyi/sloth-simple-comments)
 </div>

-> ⚠ The tool is still not ready for production use.
+> ⚠ The tool is still not ready for real production use yet.

-Slotalk is a CLI that allows developers to embed [Sloth](https://sloth.dev/) SLO/SLI [definitions](https://github.com/slok/sloth/tree/main/pkg/prometheus/api/v1) into their code base, without defining a separate
+Slotalk is a CLI tool that allows developers to embed [Sloth](https://github.com/slok/sloth) SLO/SLI [specifications](https://github.com/slok/sloth/blob/main/pkg/prometheus/api/v1/README.md) as in-code annotations rather than a YAML file.

-YAML file.
-Closer to where the Prometheus metrics used by the SLIs are actually defined.
+Similar to how [Swaggo](https://github.com/swaggo/swag) does for Swagger docs, moving the SLO/SLI specification closer to where its relevant Prometheus metric was defined.

-The tool takes inspiration from [Swaggo](https://github.com/swaggo/swag), a CLI that generate Swagger docs from Go code, as such it uses a similar pattern when it comes to the in code annotations.
+Slotalk can be used in tandem with the [Sloth CLI](https://github.com/slok/sloth#getting-started) to generate Prometheus alerts groups from the in-code annotations, which can be used in any Prometheus/Grafana monitoring system to keep track of the service's SLOs.
+See examples below.

 ## Table of Contents